juliangrtz/mightyxor/README.md

 <img src="Images/logo.png" alt="Amgine's Logo"/>
 </p>

-Amgine [ˈɛmd͡ʒɪn] is an open source cryptography software based on .NET 6 with the primary aim of being information-theoretically secure.
+Amgine [ˈɛmd͡ʒɪn] is an open source cryptography software suite based on .NET 6 with the primary aim of being information-theoretically secure.

 It supports various en- and decryption algorithms and techniques, including
 - a one-time pad (OTP) mode,